 4) Guide client’s on lighting requirements in the kitchen

-Lighting plays a major role in commercial kitchen design.
+Lighting plays a major role in commercial kitchen design and planning.
 The main reason for this is that the kind of lighting can determine the success of your kitchen.
 Heating loads can cause a lot of light bulbs to explode, causing food to be contaminated with shards of glass and also damage the eyesight of the cook.
 That is why it is suggested to adapt to the latest developments in lighting for better safety and health standards.

 5) Selecting the correct types of equipment for the kitchen